 I maintain an HD mouse colony and want to determine/confirm the Htt CAG allele size(s), what is the best practice method or service to do this?

 CHDI currently uses a genotyping service provided by Laragen Inc. to determine Htt CAG allele sizes in its mouse colonies.

-Does CHDI maintain/provide mammalian HD models in addition to the mouse (such as rats or other species) and, if so, how can I obtain information and/or access to these models?
+Does CHDI maintain/provide other mammalian HD models in addition to the mouse (such as rat or other species) and, if so, how can I obtain information and/or access to these models?

 Please contact CHDI directly at email@example.com for more information.

 CHDI and The Jackson Laboratory (JAX) have been longstanding collaborators.
 While JAX offers many of the same HD mouse lines as CHDI, they also have a large number of GMAs associated with HD research that have been donated by various institutions.